 What’s better than bison when it comes to dog treats?
 It’s not only delicious but also a very lean cut of meat, slicing the calories to only 2.5 each.
 This makes Skinny Minis an excellent training treat.

 Coming in at just 1.5 calories each, these miniature beefy bites are a high protein treat made in Canada.
-Their soft and moist texture make them a desired treat, and only FDA-approved chicken and beef go into the all-natural flavoured ingredients.
+Their soft and moist texture makes them a desired treat, and only FDA-approved chicken and beef go into the all-natural flavoured ingredients.

 Finding the right treats for dogs with these special needs can be challenging.
 Many treats marketed as diabetic dog treats aren't the most palatable options and your choices are limited to only a few flavours.